 A video on sale in the United States has been accused of plumbing the depths of bad taste to show homeless people performing dangerous stunts in return for gifts such as food and clothing.
 Bum Fights has already sold more than 200,000 copies, netting more than $1m for its California film graduate makers.
 Shot with a hand-held camera, the video shows homeless men fighting,sometimes resulting in serious injuries.

+In one clip a man is lying on the ground saying his ankle has been broken.
 Another man filmed in a dark alley is shown smacking himself in the head after realising his hair is on fire.
 Others are filmed pulling their teeth out with pliers.

 'True hardships'